COMET: Convolutional Dimension Interaction for Collaborative Filtering: Experiments

-\end{itemize} \textbf{Training Details.}\quad In order to find out the optimal parameter settings for the comparing approaches, we carefully tune hyperparameters suggested by the respective literature.
-To be specific, for all the recommendation models, we choose the learning rate from $[5\text{e}^{-7},1\text{e}^{-6},5\text{e}^{-6},1\text{e}^{-5},5\text{e}^{-5}, 1\text{e}^{-4}, 5\text{e}^{-4}, 1\text{e}^{-3}, 5\text{e}^{-3}]$, we select the embedding size $K$ from the following set: $[16, 32, 64, 128]$, and the regularization parameter tried lie in the interval $[5\text{e}^{-8},1\text{e}^{-7},5\text{e}^{-7},1\text{e}^{-6}, 5\text{e}^{-6}, 1\text{e}^{-5}, 5\text{e}^{-5}]$.
+In order to find out the optimal parameter settings for the comparing approaches, we carefully tune hyperparameters suggested by the respective literature.
+To be specific, for all the recommendation models, we choose the learning rate from $[5\text{e}^{-7},1\text{e}^{-6},5\text{e}^{-6},1\text{e}^{-5},5\text{e}^{-5}, 1\text{e}^{-4}, 5\text{e}^{-4}, 1\text{e}^{-3}, 5\text{e}^{-3}]$, we select the embedding size $K$ from the following set: $[16, 32, 64, 128]$, and the regularization parameter tried lies in the interval $[5\text{e}^{-8},1\text{e}^{-7},5\text{e}^{-7},1\text{e}^{-6}, 5\text{e}^{-6}, 1\text{e}^{-5}, 5\text{e}^{-5}]$.
 Since there are multiple fully-connected layers in the MLP and NeuMF \footnote{\url{https://github.com/hexiangnan/neural_collaborative_filtering}}, the number of hidden layers has been fairly tuned from 1 to 3 \cite{NCF}.
-As for ConvNCF\footnote{\url{https://github.com/duxy-me/ConvNCF}}, we follow the settings proposed in \cite{he2018outer}.
-Note that we trained Matrix Factorization and ConvNCF by binary cross entropy loss like\cite{rendle2020neural}, so as to conduct a fair comparison among all baselines and our proposed method.
-Besides, all the recommendation approaches are trained until convergence.
+As for ConvNCF\footnote{\url{https://github.com/duxy-me/ConvNCF}} and LightGCN \footnote{\url{https://github.com/wubinzzu/NeuRec}} \cite{he2020lightgcn}, we follow the settings proposed in \cite{he2018outer}.
+Note that we trained MF and ConvNCF with binary cross entropy loss like \cite{rendle2020neural}, so as to conduct a fair comparison among all baselines and our proposed method.
+In addition, all the recommendation approaches are trained until convergence.